silvanasp/AST/README.md

 # AST
-Python code for classification of environmental sounds
+Python code for classification of environmental sounds.
+Requiremets: import

 # Data
 Environmental sound files are contained in the folder audio in .wav format.